 Take a 20-runner horse race, which typically pays out on 1st, 2nd, 3rd and 4th places each-way.
-An extra place offer would pay out on the 5th place too.
+An extra place offer would payout on the 5th place too.

 The place part of your each way bet gets paid at a fraction of the win odds.
 Bookmakers offer 1/4 or 1/5 the odds a place depending on the number of runners and the type of race.

 For example, a bookie offers 1/4 the odds each way.
 Your horse is 33/1 (34.0).
 A Â£10 each way bet is Â£20 total stake:

-- Â£10 to win at 33/1 (34.00) and
+- Â£10 to win at 33/1 (34.0) and

 - Â£10 to place at 8.25/1 (9.25).

 Extra place offers explained

-a).
-Place an each-way bet on a horse at the bookmaker.
+- a).
+Place an each way bet on a horse at the bookmaker.

-b).
-Place two lay bets on your horse at the exchange: 1). lay to win in the “Winner” market.
-2).
-Secondly, lay the place part in the “To Place” market.
+- b).
+Place two lay bets on your horse at the exchange:

 If your horse finishes 5th, you lose the win bet at the bookmaker, but win your place bet at the bookmaker.
 However, both of your “to win” and “to place” lay bets win at the exchange.